TritonDataCenter/rfd/rfd/0035/README.md

    that as our trace identifier (trace\_id).
 When a request does not include this, a new trace\_id is generated.
- * When an inbound request includes a triton-span-id header, we use that as our span identifier (span\_id).
-When a request does not include this, a new span\_id is generated.
+ * When an inbound request includes a triton-span-id header, we use that as our parent span identifier (parent\_span\_id) and create a new span which is a child of that span.
+When a request does not include this, the new span is considered a root span.
  * It will be an error to include triton-span-id and not include a request-id or x-request-id header.
- * For every restify route handled, we generate a bunyan log on request on response.
+ * For every restify route handled, we generate a single bunyan log.
  * For every restify client request (usually through node-sdc-clients) we will:
      * add a request-id header which matches the trace\_id of this trace
      * add a new triton-span-id header for this new span (client requests are